ADJOINT ADMINISTRATIF/ADJOINTE ADMINISTRATIVE

 • understanding and experience working in the arts or a post-secondary environment is an asset

-Create a candidate profile for yourself by clicking on "Apply for this Position" below.
+Apply online via our website at www.banffcentre.ca/careers/.
+Click on the Marketing Officer – Development job title to be taken to the online job posting.
+Create a candidate profile for yourself by clicking on "Apply for this Position" at the bottom of the posting.
 Include your resume and a cover letter explaining how your experience matches this opportunity and why you are a fit for The Banff Centre.

-We are accepting applications for our new Marketing Officer from July 22 to August 5, 2013.
+We are accepting applications for our new Marketing Officer - Development from August 1 to August 16, 2013.

 Special Requirements